• Skip to primary navigation

 Rolling the meatballs - this takes about 15 minutes.
 It is a good idea to keep a bowl of cold water nearby for dipping your hands.
 The mince will not stick to wet hands.

-Actual cooking time is only 15 minutes.
+The actual cooking time is 15 - 20 minutes.

 Steps to make Thai meatballs